PalmBeachPost/courtssearch/readme.md

 # Court Docket-Archive Search
-Everyday Palm Beach County Courts sends a daily docket that has all the scheduled court activity for the next day This script downlaods the email from Outlook, parses it into a DB, runs a search for each name in the docket against Palm Beach Post's archives and sends out a result email highlighting cases of interest.
+Everyday Palm Beach County Courts sends a daily docket that has all the scheduled court activity for the next day.

+This script gets an email after it's been forwarded it to a Gmail account.
+It fetches the current day's email and downloads the court's CSV file.
+That CSV file is parsed into a database.
+Another program checks the docket against the Palm Beach Post's archives and generates another CSV.
+Another program checks that CSV and parses it into an HTML email highlighting cases of interest.

+The master script is DailyRunner.ps1.
+But debug.bat can also be used to call DailyRunner and generate a log.

+This started off as a mix of Powershell and Ruby.
+To get away from a dependency on Outlook, it's now a weird marriage of Powershell, Ruby, Python and an optional batch file.

 ## Court Calendar Scanner
 This Ruby script scans the "Court Calendar.csv" file sent out to media outlets daily.